-The primary duties of Graduate Teaching Associates are given in the Graduate Associate Appointment Document.
-Graduate Associates and Fellows are expected to actively participate in departmental events, to attend lectures and conferences throughout the academic year, and to serve on committees.
+Section 6-8-2: Graduate Associates and Fellows are expected to participate actively in departmental events, to attend lectures and conferences throughout the academic year, to serve on committees, and to participate actively in the GGSA.
 The departmental calendar is posted on the GLL website.